Skip to content

 TYPES OF PRONOUN

-Pronouns replace noun perfectly and perform the roles the nouns they replace and perform
+Pronouns replace nouns perfectly and perform the roles the nouns they replace and perform

 First person MYSELF OURSELVES